konacurrents/SemanticMarkerAPI/README.md

 The following diagram highlights this namespace design.
 ![MQTT Topic Namespace](images/IOT_MQTT_Namespace.png)

-Note the power of this Namespace Design is that new topics, especially groups, can be greated without modifying existing subscriptions.
-This is especially powerful for the embedded ESP-32 IoT devices as they will automatically receive messages as controlled by the MQTT messaging broker.
+Note the power of this Namespace Design is that new topics, especially groups, can be created without modifying existing subscriptions.
+This is especially powerful for the embedded ESP-32 IoT devices without modification as they will automatically receive messages as controlled by the MQTT messaging broker.
 Membership in groups is performed through the REST calls and the following User and Group Commands.

 ### User and Group Commands